phetsims/aqua/docs/continuous-testing-management.md

 _Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._

-There are currently two separate pieces that need to run for it to behave as expected: the server, and chrome processes doing browser tests.
+There are currently two separate pieces that need to run for it to behave as expected: the server, and Chrome processes doing browser tests.

 # The server